elizabethwillard/rsna-cervical-spine-detection/README.md

 ### Technical

-The operating system is Windows 11 w/ WSL and the package manager is <a href="https://python-poetry.org/">Poetry</a>.
+The operating system is Windows 11 w/ WSL and the package manager is miniconda

 ---
 #### Acknowledgements: